iknite/about.me/README.md

 ## AI Platform Engineer, [Terminus7](https://twitter.com/terminus7ai)
 `Docker` `Tensorflow` `GitlabCI` `Keras` `Dask` `Odo` `Terraform`
 ##### February 2017 - Jan 2018 (1 yr)
-AI division of Intelygenz, my role was to fulfil the infrastructure needs of the data scientists.
+A.I. division of Intelygenz, my role was to fulfil the infrastructure needs of the data scientists.
 I had developed all the initial CI-CD of the spin-off venture, ensuring good developing practices and share my prior python knowledge.
 I've managed to switch manually model training that spans 3+ days, to a fully automated environment that shards the training in 150+ AWS instances making the training in hours.
 - `video` [Past, present and future of Cloud Computing | with Madrid Devops](https://www.youtube.com/watch?v=nj2JP3cyu3g&t=13m30s)

 ## Software & DevOps Engineer, [Fever Labs Inc.](https://feverup.com/)